demisto/content/Packs/QRadar/Integrations/QRadar/README.md

 <!-- HTML_DOC -->
 <p>
-    This integration was integrated and tested with <strong>QRadar V7.3.1</strong> and <strong>API versions - 8.0,8.1,9.0</strong>.
+    This integration was integrated and tested with <strong>QRadar v7.3.1</strong> and <strong>API versions - 8.0, 8.1, and 9.0</strong>.
-    This integration deprecated from <strong>QRadar V7.3.2 Patch 2</strong>.
+    The <strong>QRadar</strong> integration is deprecated from <strong>QRadar v7.3.2 Patch 2</strong>.
+If you're using a later version of QRadar, make sure you use the <strong>QRadar v2</strong> integration.
 </p>

 <p>Use the QRadar integration to query offenses and create Demisto incidents from the offenses.</p>